Filed Date: Nov. 12, 2014

 In 2018, Judge Brack approved a promotional policy for the APD that was proposed by the City of Albuquerque.
 2018 WL 3830923.
 The APD itself asked the court to reconsider part of the opinion, but that request was denied on October 3, 2018.
 2018 WL 4815541.

 On February 5, 2021, the parties filed a joint motion seeking to establish an external force investigation team.
 The Independent Monitor's Twelfth Status Report noted that the Albuquerque Police Department has continued to have "persistent problems" addressing the issues around excessive force and lack of accountability.
 To address these problems, the APD had twice revised its investigation policies.
 But those revisions did not realize the anticipated results.
 So, to improve the functioning of these investigations, the parties agreed that the city should seek additional resources to ensure that force investigations are adequate and timely to bring the APD into compliance.
-Judge Browning approved the motion on February 26, 2021.
+Judge Browning approved the motion on February 26, 2021 in a stipulated order.

 Summary Authors